-Indonesia Showcases Diverse Tourism Offerings At Arabian Travel Market Dubai 2024, Strengthens Regional Partnerships
+Indonesia showcases diverse tourism offerings at Arabian Travel Market Dubai 2024, strengthens regional partnerships

-(MENAFN- Dubai PR Network) Dubai – May 07, 2024: Wonderful Indonesia, an initiative by Indonesia's Ministry of Tourism and Creative Economy to showcase a diverse array of destinations for both domestic and international tourism, is participating in the Arabian Travel Market (ATM) Dubai, one of the leading travel and tourism events in the Middle East.
-The participation underscores Indonesia's commitment to fostering closer ties with the UAE and promoting its diverse and enchanting destinations to travellers in the region.
+(MENAFN- Watermelon Communications) Dubai – May 07, 2024: Wonderful Indonesia, an initiative by Indonesia’s Ministry of Tourism and Creative Economy to showcase a diverse array of destinations for both domestic and international tourism, is participating in the Arabian Travel Market (ATM) Dubai, one of the leading travel and tourism events in the Middle East.
+The participation underscores Indonesia’s commitment to fostering closer ties with the UAE and promoting its diverse and enchanting destinations to travellers in the region.

 As the largest and most influential travel trade exhibition in the region, ATM Dubai provides an unparalleled platform for countries to showcase their tourism offerings, strengthen partnerships, and attract visitors from around the world.